 - How to set up your sit stand desk

 - General principles for workstation set-up

-There is considerable evidence to suggest that prolonged sitting is detrimental to health, even when people exercise regularly, increasing the risk of illness and disease.
+There is considerable evidence to suggest that prolonged sitting is detrimental to health, increasing the risk of illness and disease, even when people exercise regularly.

-Conversely, there are many benefits to sitting less and moving more, including reduced risk of chronic diseases mentioned above, improved weight management and reducing the risk of developing musculoskeletal disorders.
+Conversely, there are many benefits to sitting less and moving more, including reduced risk of chronic diseases, improved weight management and reducing the risk of developing musculoskeletal disorders.

 The Heart Foundation of Australia's advice for adults includes:

 - Regular breaks from sitting to reduce the risk of chronic disease, including adults who exercise regularly

 - Encourage strategies for work to reduce sitting time and promote regular movement.